hrbrmstr/mgrs/README.md

 -   Find all the folks/projects I need to add in the `DESCRIPTION` for auth/ctb & docs
 -   Vectorize ALL THE THINGS
--   Add in support for the other MGRS conversion thingys
+-   <strike>Add in support for the other MGRS conversion thingys</strike>
--   Error checking
+-   More error checking (basic checking is done)
 -   Precision validation
--   Tests (etc)
+-   More tests (basic testing is done)

 ### Installation